Kowaliga, Alabama: Pre-history

 The name of the community was derived from a Native American name.
 The community has roots that date back to the Muscogee tribe.
-There is a local legend about a lone Muscogee man named Kowaliga that lived on the shore of Kowaliga creek, after being rejected for love by a women.
+There is a local legend about a lone Muscogee man named Kowaliga that lived on the shore of Kowaliga creek, after being rejected for love by a woman.

-The historically African American community of Kowaliga was established by John Jackson Benson (September 1850–November 9, 1925), a former enslaved person, who was likely biracial.
+The historically African American community of Kowaliga was established by John Jackson Benson (September 1850–November 9, 1925), a formerly enslaved person, who was likely biracial.
 He was owned by James Benson, a Virginian who owned the Benson Plantation near Kowaliga Creek in Alabama.
 It is theorized by some researchers that John Jackson Benson's mother was a slave and James Benson may have been his illegitimate father.
-When his enslaver James Benson died, and the Benson estate divided among his relatives, as a result John Jackson Benson was sent to Talladega to continue to work as a slave for an heir.
+When his enslaver James Benson died, and the Benson estate divided among his relatives.
+John Jackson Benson was sent to Talladega to continue to work as a slave for an heir.

 Many of the Southern plantations were seized during the war after the passage of the Confiscation Act of 1861.
-At the end of the American Civil War in 1865, John Jackson Benson was given his freedom and a mule, and he went to Florida to find his sister and bring her back to Alabama.
+At the end of the American Civil War in 1865, John Jackson Benson was freed, given a mule, and went to Florida to find his sister and bring her back to Alabama.
 Benson had been separated from his sister in childhood and they were eventually reunited in Florida.
 He had the goal of purchasing the Benson Plantation but he needed money, so John Jackson Benson moved to Shelby County to work in the coal mines, which could be a fast way to make money at the time.

 History

 The purpose of the formation of the community was the creation of economic self-sufficiency for local African Americans, which was notable particularly in the late-19th-century and early 20th-century.

-John Jackson Benson had earned US $100 from working in the coal mines and purchase a portion of the land from the former plantation, and worked that land; and by 1890, he owned 160 acres of land, followed by an amass of 3000 acres of land owned by 1898.
+John Jackson Benson had earned US $100 from working in the coal mines and purchased a portion of the land from the former plantation, and worked that land.
+By 1890, he owned 160 acres of land, and by 1898 had acquired 3,000 acres of land.
 On this land he built a large farmhouse, a sawmill, a cotton gin, a gristmill, and a brickyard.
-Around forty Black and White families lived together on the Benson land.
+Around forty Black and White families lived together on Benson's land.
 They grew cotton, sugar cane, and different types of wood for lumber (pine, oak, and hickory).

-John Jackson Benson became wealthy and started offering loans to both Black and White people.
+John Jackson Benson used his wealth offering loans to both Black and White people.